Discovery

 What it means: it doesn’t matter if an influencer has a plethora of followers, comments, or likes if it's all fake.
 Creators often resort to buying these metrics because they’re paid in part depending on the size and engagement of their audience.

-But you want to reach real people with your collab, not bots – so fake followers or engagement are a clear warning sign.
 Not to mention: partnering with creators who resort to purchasing followers is never going to lead to authentic partnerships.

 How to spot it in an influencer’s profile: Modash has a free fake follower tool that can tell you the percentage of an influencer’s fake followers in a jiffy.
 Just enter their Instagram username and click “Check profile,” and you’re done.